miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 screw-ups gets in the way.
 Tightening all that up is called turning it into an app.
 And that's what Pipulate does.
-It takes the linear workflows, or pipelines, and turns them into very Jupyter-like linear workflows but as webapps that doesn't expose the Python code and puts it all on tighter rails&#151; asking the user for input when it needs it, and explaining steps along the way when it should.
+It takes the linear workflows, or pipelines, and turns them into very Jupyter-like linear workflows but as webapps that doesn't expose the Python code and puts it all on tighter rails— asking the user for input when it needs it, and explaining steps along the way when it should.
 That's Pipulate.
 That's pipulating.